roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

        git am --abort
      ```

-     and proceed to the next step, step (40).
-Otherwise, if "git am"
+     and proceed to the next step, maintainer step (8).
+Otherwise, if
-     succeeds, skip forward to step (43).
+     "git am" succeeds, skip forward to maintainer step (11).

-40. As an alternative to step (39), here we'll grab the contributor's
+8. As an alternative to maintainer step (7), here we'll grab the
-     patches from his or her personal GitHub repo.
+     contributor's patches from his or her personal GitHub repo.

      First add his or her personal repo as a *remote* to your local
      clone (this step only needs to be done once, during all of